Clinical Mental Health Counseling

 The Clinical Mental Health Counseling degree program is designed to provide students with theoretical and practical training and research skills along the lines of the scientist-practitioner model to prepare them to work in a variety of counseling and mental health settings and for acceptance into a doctoral program in psychology.
 Our Clinical Mental Health Counseling master’s degree also prepares students to become licensed professional counselors.

-The Master of Science in Clinical Mental Health Counseling program at Evangel University is designed to prepare students to become licensed professional counselors and/or to enter a doctoral program in counseling psychology.
-Courses are offered in the evening during the fall, spring and summer semesters.
+The Master of Science in Clinical Mental Health Counseling program at Evangel University is designed to prepare students to become licensed professional counselors.
+Courses are offered during afternoons and evenings in the fall, spring and summer semesters.
 The program has seven objectives:

 - Demonstrate knowledge, understanding and skills to administer, score and interpret relevant counselor-based assessment instruments.

 - Demonstrate knowledge and understanding of theory and demonstrate skills necessary to design, conduct and analyze research and evaluate programs

 - Display an appreciation for and sensitivity to the unique characteristics and heritage of people of diverse cultures and value systems.

 - Demonstrate knowledge, understanding and skills needed to develop rapport, interview, assess, intervene and treat both individuals and groups in counseling

 |Program||Daytime Courses||Evening Courses||Online Courses||Starting Semester|